Mechanism of action of aspirin: Effects on prostaglandins and thromboxanes

-Prostaglandins are local chemical messengers that exert multiple effects including but not limited to the transmission of pain information to the brain, modulation of the hypothalamic thermostat, and inflammation.
+Prostaglandins are local chemical messengers that exert multiple effects, including but not limited to, the transmission of pain information to the brain, modulation of the hypothalamic thermostat, and inflammation.
 They are produced in response to the stimulation of phospholipids within the plasma membrane of cells resulting in the release of arachidonic acid (prostaglandin precursor).
 Thromboxanes are responsible for the aggregation of platelets that form blood clots.

 Low-dose, long-term aspirin use irreversibly blocks the formation of thromboxane A_{2} in platelets, producing an inhibitory effect on platelet aggregation.
-This effect is mediated by the irreversible blockage of COX-1 in platelets, since mature platelets don't express COX-2.
+This effect is mediated by the irreversible blockage of COX-1 in platelets, since mature platelets do not express COX-2.

-This antiplatelet property makes aspirin useful for reducing the incidence of heart attacks; heart attacks are primarily caused by blood clots, and their reduction with the introduction of small amounts of aspirin has been seen to be an effective medical intervention.
-A dose of 40 mg of aspirin a day is able to inhibit a large proportion of maximum thromboxane A_{2} release provoked acutely, with the prostaglandin I2 synthesis being little affected; however, higher doses of aspirin are required to attain further inhibition.
+This anti-platelet property makes aspirin useful for reducing the incidence of heart attacks which are primarily caused by blood clots.
+The introduction of small amounts of aspirin has been seen to be an effective medical intervention.
+A dose of 40 mg of aspirin a day is able to inhibit a large proportion of maximum thromboxane A_{2} release which is provoked acutely, while prostaglandin I2 synthesis being little affected; however, higher doses of aspirin are required to attain further inhibition.

-A side-effect of aspirin mechanism is that the ability of the blood in general to clot is reduced, and excessive bleeding may result from the use of aspirin.
+A side-effect of this aspirin mechanism is that the ability of the blood to clot is reduced, and excessive bleeding may result from the use of aspirin.

 Other methods of action

 Aspirin has been shown to have three additional modes of action.
 It uncouples oxidative phosphorylation in cartilaginous (and hepatic) mitochondria, by diffusing from the intermembrane space as a proton carrier back into the mitochondrial matrix, where it ionizes once again to release protons.
 In short, aspirin buffers and transports the protons, acting as a competitor to ATP synthase.
 When high doses of aspirin are given, aspirin may actually cause hyperthermia due to the heat released from the electron transport chain, as opposed to the antipyretic action of aspirin seen with lower doses.

-Additionally, aspirin induces the formation of NO-radicals in the body, which have been shown in mice to have an independent mechanism of reducing inflammation.
-This reduces leukocyte adhesion, which is an important step in immune response to infection.
+Additionally, aspirin induces the formation of nitric oxide (NO)-radicals in the body, which have been shown in mice to have an independent mechanism of reducing inflammation.
+This reduces leukocyte adhesion, which is an important step in the immune response to infection.
 There is currently insufficient evidence to show that aspirin helps to fight infection.

 More recent data also suggests that salicylic acid and its derivatives modulate signaling through NF-κB.
 NF-κB is a transcription factor complex that plays a central role in many biological processes, including inflammation.